 COHA vGCP training:

 An AE that results in any of the following outcomes, occurring at any dose, is considered serious:

 - Inpatient hospitalization or prolongation of existing hospitalization

-- Major change in ability to perform activities of daily living (e.g., eating, sleeping, urinating, defecating)
+- Major change in the ability to perform activities or daily living (e.g., eating, sleeping, urinating, defecating)

-Adverse Event case report form – an example form that can be used to capture AEs in a study.
+Example form that can be used to capture AEs in a study:

 Reference: Veterinary Cooperative Oncology Group